mlafleur/mlafleur.github.io/_posts/2003-08-08-were-not-gonna-take-it-no-we-aint-gonna-take-it.md

 ---
-Title: "We're not gonna take it.
+title: "We're not gonna take it.
 No, we ain't gonna take it"
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 <p><span class="500290114-08082003"><font face="Arial" size="2">So here I am, happily
 working on my application.
 Free as a bird and not a care in the world.
 When